cfpb/hmda-frontend/src/documentation/markdown/2019/filing-faq.md

 <a target="_blank" rel="noopener noreferrer" href="https://www.consumerfinance.gov/policy-compliance/rulemaking/regulations/1003/5/#a-1">As stated in Section 1003.5(a)(1)(iii)</a> when the last day for submission falls on a Saturday or Sunday a submission shall be considered timely if it is submitted on the next succeeding Monday.
 Submissions of 2019 HMDA data will be considered timely if received on or before Monday, March 2, 2020.

 #### When is the filing period?
 The **Annual filing** period is between <a target="_blank" rel="noopener noreferrer" href="https://ffiec.cfpb.gov/documentation/2019/annual-filing-dates/">January 1 and March 1</a> of each year.
-The <a target="_blank" rel="noopener noreferrer" href="https://ffiec.cfpb.gov/filing">HMDA Platform</a> for each filing period opens January 1st.
+The <a target="_blank" rel="noopener noreferrer" href="https://ffiec.cfpb.gov/filing">HMDA Filing Platform</a> for each filing period opens January 1st.
 The submission deadline is March 1st.

 #### How do I know my file was submitted?
 Upon signing and submitting your file, an email confirming your submission will be sent to the email address on file.
 Additionally, when you log into your account, you should see a message stating: